Cigarette and Alcohol Taxes

 Cigarette and alcohol taxes are selective sales taxes collected from the producer or seller of a specific good or service.
 The tax, typically levied as an amount per unit sold (such as per pack of cigarettes or per gallon of beer), is included in the final purchase price and thus passed on to consumers.

-These taxes are sometimes called corrective or “sin taxes” because, unlike a general sales tax, they are used in part to discourage use of the product because the choice to use the products has costs both to the user and to other people (e.g., increased health care costs).
-State and local governments have also begun taxing marijuana and soda in a similar way.
+These taxes are sometimes called corrective or “sin taxes” because, unlike a general sales tax, they are used in part to discourage use of the product because the choice to use the products has costs both to the user and to other people (such as increased health care costs).
+State and local governments have also begun taxing marijuana and soda and other sugar-sweetened beverages in a similar way.

 - How much revenue do state and local governments raise from taxes on cigarettes and alcohol?